open-mmlab/mmdetection/MODEL_ZOO.md

 ### Performance

 Detectron and Detectron.pytorch use caffe-style ResNet as the backbone.
-To simply utilize the PyTorch model zoo, we use pytorch-style ResNet in our experiments.
+In order to utilize the PyTorch model zoo, we use pytorch-style ResNet in our experiments.

+In the meanwhile, we train models with caffe-style ResNet in 1x experiments for comparison.
 We find that pytorch-style ResNet usually converges slower than caffe-style ResNet, thus leading to slightly lower results in 1x schedule, but the final results of 2x schedule is higher.